GITHUBDELTA100/TV-OS-LINUX/README.md

 Stable internet connection for IPTV

-Minimum: 2GB RAM, 20GB storage (more recommended for best performance)
+Minimum: 2GB RAM, 4 GB USB (more recommended for best performance)

  A good and fast usb